-Funding for SHA's activities comes from multiple sources including the Moving to Work (MTW) funding flexibility, special purpose funds from the US Department of Housing and Urban Development (HUD), other government grants, tenant rents and revenues from other activities.
-This Plan focuses on activities supported by MTW federal funding.
+Funding for SHA's activities comes from multiple sources including the Moving to Work (MTW) Block Grant, special purpose funds from the US Department of Housing and Urban Development (HUD), other government grants, tenant rents and revenues from other activities.
+This Plan focuses on activities supported by the MTW Block Grant.